vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_weather_nl.md

 ```
 This is the corresponding code for the screenshot.

-The custom CSS color styling is done with the module [lovelace-card-mod](https://github.com/thomasloven/lovelace-card-mod)
+The custom CSS color styling is done with the HACS module [lovelace-card-mod](https://github.com/thomasloven/lovelace-card-mod)

 ```yaml
 {% raw %}